Revisiting the Bertrand Paradox via Equilibrium Analysis of No-regret Learners: Experiments

 \section{Experiments}

 In this section, we present our experiments.
 In Sections~\ref{sec:experiments-symmetric} and \ref{sec:experiments-asymmetric}, we numerically investigate, under both symmetric and asymmetric cost settings, how the largest expected utility attainable by a player under any CCE compares to the corresponding maximum monopoly utility across standard demand functions.
 We then study no-swap-regret learners in Section~\ref{sec:experiments-asymmetric} and analyze the prices selected by these learners.
-The codes for the experiments are included in the supplementary material.
+The code for the experiments is available at \url{https://github.com/maitiarnab9/bertrand-paradox}.